 The main objectives of PJ18-W2 and its solutions are as follows:

-- Solution 53 will prepare the deployment of improvements to the ground trajectory prediction and separation management/monitoring tools by using aircraft trajectory data, more precise meteorological data, improved algorithms and machine learning techniques.
-This will decrease trajectory uncertainty and thus will reduce ATCO workload and increase airspace capacity.
+- Validating improvements to the ground trajectory prediction and separation management/ monitoring tools by using aircraft trajectory data, more precise weather data, improved algorithms and machine learning techniques.
+This decreases trajectory uncertainty and thus reduces ATCO workload and increase airspace capacity (#53A and #53B).

-- Solution 56 will prepare the deployment of complex CPDLC clearances sent in advance of the horizontal, vertical and longitudinal trajectory change to enhance the synchronisation of the airborne trajectory with the ground trajectory.
-Automation will keep the flight crew and the ATCO workload to a low level.
-It will decrease trajectory uncertainty and increase airspace capacity.
+- Validating complex Controller-Pilot Data Link Communications (CPDLC) clearances sent in advance of the horizontal, vertical, and longitudinal trajectory change to enhance the synchronisation of the airborne trajectory with the ground trajectory.
+Automation keeps the flight crew and the ATCO workload to a low level.
+It additionally decreases trajectory uncertainty and increases airspace capacity (#56).

-- Solution 88 will define a trajectory common service as an alternative architecture for trajectory exchanges between ground ATM actors compared with the current European ATM fragmented approach, in order to improve its cost effectiveness.
+- Defining a trajectory common service as an alternative architecture for trajectory exchanges between ground ATM actors compared to the current European ATM fragmented approach to improve its cost effectiveness (#88).

 The project designs, develops and validates trajectory management improvements which aim to increase airspace capacity, and fuel efficiency and safety.